i-api/Independant-Academic-Research/README.md

 T is the time to expiration

-- ## Black–Scholes formula
+## Black–Scholes formula:
-- The Black–Scholes formula is the mathematical formula that describes the price of a European call options and put options:
+The Black–Scholes formula is the mathematical formula that describes the price of a European call options and put options:
 $$C = S_0N(d_1) - Ke^{-rT}N(d_2)$$
 Where:
 $C$ is the option price